 Biden and Xi hold high-stakes meeting today in Northern California

-President Biden and Chinese President Xi Jinping are in the middle of talks Wednesday during the Asia-Pacific Economic Cooperation gathering, as Mr. Biden looks to manage the relationship between the world's two largest economies.
+President Biden and Chinese President Xi Jinping have begun talks Wednesday on the sidelines of the Asia-Pacific Economic Cooperation gathering, as Mr. Biden looks to manage the relationship between the world's two largest economies.

 It is Mr. Biden's second in-person meeting with Xi since he took office, although the two have also spoken virtually and Mr. Biden met with Xi many times before taking office.
 This is the first time they have spoken since their last meeting, which was in Nov.
 2022 in Bali, Indonesia, a senior administration said Tuesday night.